ErisianArchitect/voxel_orientations/howto.md

 `reface` is thankfully very simple.
 We simply use the functions we just created to line them up with the input direction.

-The `reface` method for `Rotation` take as input a `Direction` and spits out a new `Direction` which has been Rotated.
+The `reface` method for `Rotation` takes as input a `Direction` and spits out a new `Direction` which has been Rotated.

-Here's what mine looks like:
+Here's what mine looks like: (You could also generate a lookup table)

 ```rust
 /// Rotates direction.